McGrath holds lead over progressive rival Booker in race to challenge McConnell

 Ten candidates in total ran in the Democratic primary.
 McGrath had been the most high-profile candidate, but Booker surged into contention with endorsements from progressive icons Sens.
 Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts, and first-term Rep. Alexandria Ocasio-Cortez of New York.

-The surge by Booker, who is black, comes amid a time of nationwide protests over police brutality against minorities and systemic racism following the deaths of George Floyd and Breonna Taylor.
+The surge by Booker, who is black, comes amid a time of nationwide protests over police brutality against minorities and systemic racism.

 THE LATEST FROM FOX NEWS ON THE 2020 BATTLE FOR THE SENATE

-The nationwide unrest sparked by Floyd’s death – and well as the death of Breonna Taylor, a 26-year-old African-American emergency medical technician who was fatally shot by Louisville Metro Police Department officers in March – has shined a light on Booker, who lives in Louisville.
+The nationwide unrest sparked by George Floyd’s death – as well as the death of Breonna Taylor, a 26-year-old African-American emergency medical technician who was fatally shot by Louisville Metro Police Department officers in March – has shined a light on Booker, who lives in Louisville.

 “Let’s bring it home.
 From the Hood to the Holler.
 It’s time for the PEOPLE to win,” Booker tweeted as the polls in Kentucky opened on Tuesday.